espressif/esp-idf/docs/en/api-reference/peripherals/etm.rst

 - :ref:`etm-event` - describes how to allocate a new ETM event handle or fetch an existing handle from various peripherals.
 - :ref:`etm-task` - describes how to allocate a new ETM task handle or fetch an existing handle from various peripherals.
 - :ref:`etm-channel-control` - describes common ETM channel control functions.
+- :ref:`etm-power-management` - describes the options and strategies provided by the driver in order to save power.
 - :ref:`etm-thread-safety` - lists which APIs are guaranteed to be thread-safe by the driver.
 - :ref:`etm-kconfig-options` - lists the supported Kconfig options that can be used to make a different effect on driver behavior.